aphid/qualifyingexam/readinglists.md

 # Media Theory

-## Texts
+**Texts**

 Acland, Charles R., ed. _Residual Media_.
 Minneapolis: University of Minnesota Press, 2007.

 Baudrillard, Jean. &quot;Requiem for the Media.&quot; In _The New Media Reader_, edited by Noah Wardrup-Fruin and Nick Montfort.
-MIT Press.
-Accessed October 5, 2017.
+MIT Press, 1972.

-Benjamin, Walter. &quot;The Work of Art in the Age of Its Technological Reproducibility [First Version].&quot; Translated by Michael W. Jennings. _Grey Room_, 2010, 11–37.
+Benjamin, Walter. &quot;The Work of Art in the Age of Its Technological Reproducibility [First Version].&quot; Translated by Michael W. Jennings. _Grey Room_, 1936, 11–37.

 Berland, Jody. &quot;Space at the Margins: Colonial Spatiality and Critical Theory after Innis.&quot; _Topia: Canadian Journal of Cultural Studies_ 1, no. 1 (May 22, 2006).